 Sure, ABS is great, but it has its flaws.
 That’s why plastics manufacturers are always looking for alternatives.
-One such alternative is acrylonitrile styrene acrylate (ASA), originally developed to be more resistant to weather effects.
+One such alternative is acrylonitrile styrene acrylate (ASA), which was originally developed to be a hardy weather-resistant material.
 Hence it’s primary use in the automotive industry.

 Another minor benefit to using ASA over ABS is that it warps less during printing.
-But be careful with how you adjust your cooling fan; ASA can easily crack if things get a little too windy (during printing).Check Price at Amazon:
+But be careful with how you adjust your cooling fan; ASA can easily crack if things get a little too windy during printing.

-Unfortunately, as a 3D printer filament, PP is notoriously difficult to print with, presenting heavy warping and poor layer adhesion.
-If not for these issues, PP would likely contend with PLA for most popular 3D printer filament, given its strong mechanical and chemical properties.
+Unfortunately, as a 3D printer filament type, PP is notoriously difficult to print with, often presenting heavy warpage and lackluster layer adhesion.
+If not for these issues, PP may have contended with PLA and ABS for most popular 3D printer filament types, given its strong mechanical and chemical properties.